-(1) Care Property Invest only runs a vacancy risk for the Tilia project in Gullegem.
+(1) Care Property Invest only runs a vacancy risk for the "Tilia' project in Gullegem.
 For the other projects, the risk is placed with the counterparty and the Company receives the canon/rent, regardless of the occurrence of a certain vacancy.
-As at 31 December 2022, there are 3 vacant flats in the 'Tilia' project.
+On 31 December 2023, there are no vacant flats for the "Tilia' project."